paschistrobel/CookBERT/README.md

         </tr>
     </tbody>
 </table>
+<sub>Best performances printed in bold</sub>

 ### Question answering
+Question answering in the sense of answer span extraction; Based on the cooking subset of the [DoQA dataset](https://aclanthology.org/2020.acl-main.652/ "Link to DoQA paper").
 |Model|Exact match|F-measure|95%-CI|
 | --- | --- | --- | ---|
 |BERTbase| **14.06%**| **32.39%**| [31.25%;33.54%]|
 |CookBERT| 12.51% |30.64%| [29.50%;31.78%]|
 |FoodBERT|10.81%| 27.51%| [26.51%;28.50%]|

+<sub>Best performances printed in bold</sub>

 ## Training specs
 To obtain CookBERT, `BERTbase (uncased version)` was used as the starting point which was then further pretrained for `three additional epochs` on the `MLM` task on the `RecipeNLG instructions`, with `5% serving as validation data`.
 Training was performed with a `learning rate of 2e-5`, an effective `batch size of 32`, and a `maximum sequence length of 256`.
 The training took appoximately `five complete days` on a single `NVIDIA Tesla P100 GPU` provided by Google Colab Pro.